P.E Subject Leader

 Curriculum Intent for Physical Education

-Our aim is to improve and increase the quality and quantity of PE & physical activity for all children, to show how PE & physical activity can enhance children’s’ attainment and achievement and to create pathways for them to continue to be active beyond school.
+Our curriculum intent is to improve and increase the quality and quantity of PE & physical activity for all children, to show how PE & physical activity can enhance children’s’ attainment and achievement and to create pathways for them to continue to be active beyond school.
 We will be developing our links to outside agencies and clubs which will help to generate positive interaction in the community.

 We also aim to ensure the profile of PE, sport & physical activity is raised across the school as a tool for whole-school improvement